What to Expect

 Aftercare advice is intended to give you the means of extending your treatment outside of the clinic, and to help you understand how to avoid recurrence.
 After all, you spend a lot more time at home, at work and engaged in your other duties and hobbies than you do in the treatment room.
 Advice may include remedial and preventative stretches, strengthening and exercises and self-help such as the use of ice or heat.

-Follow-up appointments last up to 45 minutes.
+Follow-up appointments last around 30 to 45 minutes depending on the complexity of your case.
 We will ask for an update on your progress to date and how you feel that you responded to the previous treatment, including any adverse effects.
 This allows us to better personalise your treatment plan.
 Again you may be required to dress down to your underwear or into loose, comfortable clothing.

 The number of appointments needed depends on your individual presentation and how you respond to treatment.
 Acute problems generally require fewer treatments than chronic conditions and some patients choose to follow a maintenance programme.
 Appointment frequency is also determined by your particular case history and response to treatment.
 Patients with an acute problem are likely to attend more regularly than those with a chronic condition or those having maintenance treatment.